 11 Little Ways To Focus On Your Own Self-Improvement

-Feeling goal-less?
-Then look towards the five areas that pretty much everyone needs to keep working on.
-"Those areas are health, relationships, finances, career, and spirituality," Holmes says.
+If you're feeling goal-less, it can also help to think about the five areas that pretty much everyone needs to keep working on, which include "health, relationships, finances, career, and spirituality," Holmes says.
 "Spirituality doesn't need to mean religion or believing in anything particular, it can mean self-love — doing what you need to do to make yourself happy, instead of worrying about what everyone else thinks or needs."
-Solid advice.

 5. Be All About That Daily Journal

 In order to improve thyself, you'll need to stay in touch with what you want.
 And this is where daily journaling can come in handy.

 "In terms of working towards goals, keeping a daily journal can be helpful because writing down your goals helps to increase accountability," Dr. Brooke Wachtler, a licensed psychologist and the president/founder of BEW Consulting and Training LLC, tells Bustle.